kavia-common/recipe-app-217252-217372/README.md

 - `VITE_API_BASE_URL` - Backend API base URL

 These should be configured by the orchestrator in CI/CD or the deployment environment.

-## Notes

-- This is a bootstrap to avoid blank preview.
-Replace with real UI, routes, and API integration.